ZhgChg.Li

 print(try! stripper.parse())

-Personally, I believe that if you simply want to strip HTML, Option 2 is the better method.
-I am introducing this method because rendering HTML uses the same principle, and this serves as a simple example. :)
+I personally think that simply stripping HTML Option 2. is the better method.
+This method is introduced because rendering HTML uses the same principle, so let’s start with this as a simple example :)

-Using XMLParser to implement rendering, similar to the stripping process, we can add parsing logic for what rendering method to apply for each tag.
+Using XMLParser to implement it ourselves, similar to the Strip principle, we can add corresponding rendering methods for each parsed Tag.

 Requirements:

-. - Styles should support changing font weight, size, underline, line spacing, letter spacing, background color, and text color.
+• Style support includes changing text weight, size, underline, line spacing, letter spacing, background color, and text color.

-The following text is a conceptual implementation and not a best practice in architecture.
-If there are clear specifications or usage methods, consider applying some design patterns to achieve better maintainability and extensibility.
+This article is just a conceptual implementation, not a Best Practice in architecture; if there are clear specifications and usage, consider applying some Design Patterns to achieve better maintainability and scalability.

 ⚠️⚠️⚠️ Attention ⚠️⚠️⚠️

-Just a reminder, if your app is brand new or has the opportunity to be completely converted to Markdown format, it is still recommended to use the above method.
-Writing your own renderer is too complex and won’t perform better than Markdown.
+A reminder again, if your app is new or you can fully switch to Markdown format, it is still recommended to use the above method.
+Writing your own renderer in this article is too complex and will not perform better than Markdown.

-Even if you are using iOS < 15, which does not support native Markdown, you can still find a great Markdown Parser solution on GitHub.
+Even if you are using iOS < 15 which does not support native Markdown, you can still find expert-made Markdown Parser solutions on Github.

 HTMLTagParser